StormSurgeLive/ugrid-visualization/qgis/maxele_qgis.md

 ![](https://github.com/StormSurgeLive/ugrid-visualization/blob/main/qgis/tutorial-figures/tutorial_screenshot_09.png)

-Now, browse for `color_bar.png`, set the size to 75.00 mm, and select "OK".
+Now, select the "Enable Image" checkbox and browse for `color_bar.png`, set the size to 75.00 mm, and select "OK".
 You should now see a color bar at the bottom left of the Map canvas.

 You can also add other annotations to the visualization, such as a scale bar: